X-Immersion/Geppetto_Unreal_documentation/docs/Demo.md

 The **keyboard 3 event** is related to runtime phonemes.

 - Please read section [3.2 - Runtime Phoneme Generation](./Features.md#32-runtime-phonemes-generation-and-animation-blueprint) of the documentation for more information on how to generate and play runtime generated phonemes.
-- Please read section [4.7.1 - Generate phonemes (using SoundWave)](./API.md#471-generate-phonemes-using-soundwave) for more
-information on how to generate phoneme from a local audio file (SoundWave, PCM or file)
+- Please read section [4.7.1 - Generate phonemes (using SoundWave)](./API.md#471-generate-phonemes-using-soundwave) for more information on how to generate phonemes from a local audio file (SoundWave, PCM or file)

 ![](./images/Phonemes___Lipsync_image_2.png)

-The plugin uses a [Geppetto Phoneme Data Table](./API.md#42-geppetto-phoneme-data-table) to know all Morph Targets values for each phoneme.
-If the skeletal mesh of your characters have different Morph Targets, it is required to create a new [Geppetto Phoneme Data Table](./API.md#42-geppetto-phoneme-data-table) with the Morph Targets used in your characters.
+The plugin uses a [Geppetto Phoneme Data Table](./API.md#42-geppetto-phoneme-data-table) to know all Morph Target values for each phoneme.
+If the skeletal mesh of your characters has different Morph Targets, it is required to create a new [Geppetto Phoneme Data Table](./API.md#42-geppetto-phoneme-data-table) with the Morph Targets used in your characters.
-**Please note that Data Tables for Metahuman are included in this plugin !**
+**Please note that Data Tables for Metahuman are included in this plugin!**
 The Data Table used by the plugin is passed through the [Geppetto Sound Wave Player Component](./API.md#41-geppetto-sound-wave-player-component) variables.

-### 2.3.4.
-Emotions
+### 2.3.4 Emotions

 The **Emotion combo box in the scene** is related to emotions.